 How to calculate credit card costs

-Use the credit card calculator above to help add up the costs on your credit card.
+Use the credit card calculator above to help work out the costs of owning a credit card.

 Our credit card calculator will show you how long it will take you to pay off your balance based on what you repay each month, and how much it will cost you overall.